VimsecAu/kb/m365/baselines/powerbi.md

 - [Microsoft Security DevOps Azure DevOps extension](https://learn.microsoft.com/en-us/azure/defender-for-cloud/azure-devops-extension)

-- For GitHub, the company can use the native secret scanning feature to identify credentials or other form of secrets within code at [About secret scanning \| GitHub docs](https://docs.github.com/en/code-security/secret-scanning/about-secret-scanning)
+- For GitHub, the organisation can use the native secret scanning feature to identify credentials or other form of secrets within code at [About secret scanning \| GitHub docs](https://docs.github.com/en/code-security/secret-scanning/about-secret-scanning)